jengalas/pz-adventures-jekyll/_posts/2025/2025-09-03-acadia-adventures-2025-day-1 .md

 {% include gallery.html gallery_id="gallery1" class="" %}

 You might expect that the traffic would lighten up as the night went on ... unfortunately, it didn't really get all that much better.
 The main issue was the abundance of night roadwork on I-90, I-290, and I-495 (my most hated road, I have to say every year).
-The delays weren't very long, but there were a few areas where three or four lanes had to merge into one with very little warning, and it's heart-stopping to have all these CT and MA wackos flying by and around you with inches to spare at 75mph.
+The delays weren't very long, but there were a few areas where three or four lanes had to merge into one with very little warning, and it's heart-stopping to have all wacko New England drivers flying by and around you with inches to spare at 75mph.
 Needless to say we were pretty fried by the time we reached the Kittery rest area just after 11:00pm.
 We cleaned up a bit, put on our eye shades, and had a moderately restful doze until morning.